marcosscriven/galeforce/README.md

 [![Build Status](https://travis-ci.org/marcosscriven/galeforce.svg?branch=master)](https://travis-ci.org/marcosscriven/galeforce)

-GaleForce is a project to customise the Google Wifi router, including enabling ssh access.
+GaleForce is a project to customise the Google Wifi router.
+This enables you to:

+* Obtain root SSH access
+* Setup any extra features you want, such as a VPN server, or dynamic DNS client
+* Customize settings such as the gateway IP address

 ## Pre-built images